Melanie Verwoerd: RTÉ

-Reflecting a turn towards more controversial topics on 9 October 2005 Spectrum aired a show from Waterford about the case of Osagie Igbinedion, a Nigerian immigrant who in 2003 performed a botched circumcision on an infant boy, Callis Osaghie, who bled to death.
+On 9 October 2005, Spectrum aired a show from Waterford about the case of Osagie Igbinedion, a Nigerian immigrant who in 2003 performed a botched circumcision on an infant boy who bled to death.
 Igbinedion was brought to trial in 2005 on charges of manslaughter and reckless endangerment of life.
-At his trial, the lawyers for Igbinedion argued that male circumcision was a traditional Edo practice, which was accepted by the jury which acquitted him.
-During the radio show, she interviewed Dick Spicer, the director of the Humanist Association of Ireland, who called male circumcision a "barbaric practice" and stated "democratic western culture" was the basis for judging whatever a culture represented "civilisation" or not, which led to some "incredulity" on her part.
-However, Verwoerd sounded sympathetic towards the anti-circumcision case as she stated afterwards: "Where does one draw the line?
-I'm feeling a bit frustrated with people saying, 'Well it's culture, you know, so it is just culture and religion'.
-But at the same time there is no consent from the child's side".
-In her final interview, Verwoerd spoke with Igbinedion who in response to her question about whatever male circumcision was "barbaric" replied: "You see, whatever the black world is doing, Africans are doing, the underdevloped world is doing, the western world always calls barbaric".
+At his trial, the lawyers for Igbinedion argued that male circumcision was a traditional Edo practice, and the jury acquitted him.
+During the radio show, she interviewed Dick Spicer, the director of the Humanist Association of Ireland, and in her final interview, Verwoerd spoke with Igbinedion.

 During her time as the host of Spectrum, she stated that the main issue in Ireland was not so much racism as xenophobia.

-She also represented the Mandela/Rhodes Foundation in Ireland and did consultancy work on development and multiculturalism.
-In 2007, Verwoerd was awarded the IrishTatler International Woman of the Year award.